A nanny is a professional childcarer who works in your home, caring for your child or children.

 There are many advantages to employing a nanny, including:

-- your child or children can form a close, one-to-one relationship with their carer in your own home and has their own toys, books, food and so on, close at hand
+- your child or children can form a close, one-to-one relationship with their carer in your own home and is already comfortable in their own surroundings

 - you have a high degree of control over your child’s routine, diet, activities and play environment